ncoghlan/misc/notes/python3/questions_and_answers.rst

 But, but, surely fixing the GIL is more important than fixing Unicode...
 ------------------------------------------------------------------------

-With the publication of Eric Snow and Sarah Mount's proposal to enhance CPython's ecisting subinterpreter model to provide native support for Communicating Sequential Processes based parallelism, the discussion of Python's multicore processing support has been moved out to its own :ref:`article <multicore-python>`.
+With Eric Snow's publication of his intent to investigate enhancing CPython's existing subinterpreter model to provide native support for Communicating Sequential Processes based parallel execution, the discussion of Python's multicore processing support that previously appeared here has been moved out to its own :ref:`article <multicore-python>`.

 Well, why not just add JIT compilation, then?